AntonBaukin/embeddy/README.md

 the bundles you use.

+## Exploding OSGi Bundles

+When OSGi extracts bundle JAR (from Embeddy root one) into the storage it stores the file depending on the implementation.
+Apache Felix saves JAR file renamed to 'bundle.jar'.

+For your application bundle (Webapp bundle in Embeddy) it may be better not to store it as an archive, but to extract it.
+This allows at least to update the resource files (static content) without restarting the application, what is great during the web development.

+In the manifest file of the bundle set `Bundle-Explode: true`.
+Embeddy boot strategy `Bundler` will extract the archive into permanent directory named as bundle symbolic name (that must be unique) under the storage root.
+When updating the bundle during the restart it compares the last modification timestamps of the existing files and bundle archive entries.

 ## Configuration Admin Service

 There are three ways of configuring bundles in an OSGi application: system